mojtabaakbari221b/docker-registery/README.md

 you should install **nginx**, and **htpasswd** package for serve docker registry and create bcrypted password.

+if you wanna install automatically, run install_requirements.py script.

 ### Installation

 for setup docker registry on your machine or server, after clone from repo, run setup script: